WGUNDERWOOD/wgunderwood.github.io/_posts/bernstein/2022-11-02-bernstein.markdown

 $\max_{1 \leq j \leq d}
 \E\big[\left| \sum_{i=1}^n X_{i j} \right|\big] \leq \sqrt{n\sigma^2}$.
-However in order to put the maximum inside the sum, we will need finer control on the tails of the summands, attained by imposing the almost sure bound.
+However in order to put the maximum inside the sum, we need finer control on the tails of the summands, attained by imposing the almost sure bound.
-Note that we do not make any assumptions on dependencies between different values of $j$.
+Note that we do not make any assumptions regarding the dependencies between different values of $j$.
-However, as we will see later, a useful heuristic is that the maximum is typically largest when we have independence across $j$, as this gives the most degrees of freedom.

 ## Bernstein's inequality